inspec/inspec/docs-chef-io/content/inspec/reporters.md

 ## Automate Reporter

-The `automate` reporter type is a special reporter used with [Chef Automate](https://automate.chef.io/).
-It communicates over the network to send its results to Automate.
+The `automate` reporter type is a special reporter which will send its results over the network to [Chef Automate]({{< relref "/automate/">}}).
 To use this reporter you must pass in the correct configuration via a json config `--config`.

 Example config: